Liu-524/mmWaveComm/README.md

 #### Data
 The data are named in `0_?{number}_{distance}?_(noise)?` format.
 Number tells what number is being send.
 Distance is the distance between the sender and receiver.
 Noise tells if we add noise to the environment with additional moving corner reflector.
+If no distance is present, the distance is 2 meters.